 But it's not all back to basics.
 Set amid dunes and swaying palms 150m from the ocean’s edge, this chic, ochre-coloured 2-bedroom villa is a luxurious take on barefoot beachside living.
 Lofty ceilings allow breezes to waft through the open-plan lounge and diner, the bedrooms are within earshot of waves lapping on the shore, and the ensuite bathrooms have fabulous open-air showers.
 The housekeeper Sisera and private cook Indrani ensure you're well looked after, but otherwise the villa, its lush gardens and its private swathe of beach are all yours, bar the occasional visiting turtle.
 If you tire of lazing on the veranda or dozing in the hammocks, you can wander 300m along the sand to the small beach club at Bar Reef Resort, for boat trips, watersports and a laid-back bar.

-- The best of both worlds: you get the privacy of a villa, with access to pools at neighbouring resorts
+- The best of both worlds: you get the privacy of a villa, with a chef on hand and access to pools at neighbouring resorts

 - The house works equally well for one family or two couples (there's loads of space); and even for one couple (there are reduced rates)